 What is the difference between refinancing a loan and loan consolidation?

-Consolidation is the act of combing multiple loans into one and refinancing is getting a lower rate and different terms on a single or multiple loans.
+Consolidation is the act of combining multiple loans into one and refinancing is getting a lower rate and different terms on a single or multiple loans.

 Is now a good time to refinance my loans?

 Are there any costs to consolidate or refinance my loans?

 No application fees, no origination fees, no closing costs,